Steve Jobs: 10 Presentation Tactics for Ad Agency New Business

 Additional articles that may be of interest:

-1. Don Ferber says:
+1. Don Ferber says

 I seriously think that Steve Jobs would NEVER open Powerpoint at any point in his presentation development process, since his own company offers a fine alternative to that product… Keynote.